-In 2023, annual equity awards were a component of our compensation structure for executives in order to more effectively align the interests of executive officers and our stockholders and increase retention through ensuring long-term incentive arrangements remain in place.
-The long-term incentive awards in 2023 consisted of three-year vesting restricted stock units for our CEO and COO, and an equal amount of three-year and five-year vesting restricted stock units for our CFO.
-The long-term incentive equity award values for the CEO, COO and CFO were \$4.6 million, \$4.6 million and \$1.0 million, respectively.
+For 2024 performance, annual equity awards were a component of our compensation structure for executives in order to more effectively align the interests of executive officers and our stockholders and increase retention through ensuring long-term incentive arrangements remain in place.
+The long-term incentive awards for 2024 performance (granted on March 5, 2025) consisted of three-year vesting restricted stock units for our CEO and former COO, and an equal amount of three-year and five-year vesting restricted stock units for our CFO.
+The long-term incentive equity award values for the CEO, former COO and CFO were \$5.3 million, \$5.3 million and \$1.0 million, respectively.
+These long-term incentive award values differ from the Stock Awards column of the Summary Compensation Table and Grants of Plan-Based Awards table as SEC regulations require those tables to reflect awards granted in 2024 for 2023 performance, as described in the 2024 proxy statement.